ivanov-gv/zpcg/README.md

 The bot uses its own path finding algorithm.
 It does not use Dijkstra or any other ways to solve the problem.

-It built with some assumptions listed below.
+It is built with some assumptions listed below.

 #### Assumptions